GarreauArthur/ldl/100daysolmlcode/log.md

 * genetics algs (francisco Lacobelli) <https://youtu.be/qt85_CinKwo>
 * MIT 6.0002 Introduction to Computational Thinking and Data Science
   * lec 1 Introduction and Optimization Problems <https://youtu.be/C1lhuz6pZC0>

+# day 37: 2019-02-08

+* MIT 6.034 lec3 Reasoning, Goal trees and rule-based expert system

+# day 38: 2019-02-09

+* MIT 6.0002 lec2 Optimization problems
+  * search tree
+  * dynamic programming
+  * exercises

+# day 39: 2019-02-10

+* MIT 6.0002 lec3.
+Graph-theoretic Models

+# day 40: 2019-02-11

+* **thoughts** the reason why I am watching MIT 6.0002 lectures is because it helps me remember the basic search/optimization algos and gives implementation of them, I want to reach at least lec6 to see Monte Carlo Simulation.
+* Implement Node, Edge, Digraph, Graph, and algos in ldl/notDL/graph from MIT 6.0002 lec3.
+Graph-theoretic Models
+* MIT 6.0002 lec4.
+Stochastic Thinking

+# day 41: 2019-02-12

+* MIT 6.0002 lec5.
+Random Walk

+# day 42: 2019-02-13

+* **thoughts** I should probably not have spent that much time on these lectures because they are pretty basic, but it was a nice break, I enjoy MIT lectures, but maybe not the best use of my time
+* MIT 6.0002 lec6.
+Monte Carlo Simulation

+# day 43: 2019-02-14

+* Analyzing the code of the Baker project

+# day 44: 2019-02-16

+* **thoughts** Fuck, I missed a day, not because I was too busy, but because I couldn't focus, because I have an addiction.
+I am addicted to distraction.
+It used to be facebook, then instagram, then youtube, then video games, then youtube again, now it's video games and twitch.
+I started to prevent myself from overthinking, a few years ago I couldn't stop thinking, I struggled to fall asleep, I sometimes struggled to listen to people because of my own unstoppable thoughts.
+Distractions helped me, but now it's almost like I am not thinking at all, I am preventing myself from doing anything.
+* Analyzing the code of the Baker project, to try to answer the questions :
+  * What was done ?
+  * What needs to be done ?
+* I am a little bit scared, because it's super slow and it doesn't seem to work properly, it's not solving the problem

+# day 45: 2019-02-17

+* A little bit of baker